OSMP Nature Almanac and Favorite Hikes - April

 Rain and melting snow turn many OSMP trails into sticky oatmeal.
-At this time, many visitors are tempted to step outside the trail tread to avoid the mud.
-Resist the temptation!
+At this time, some of our visitors are tempted to step outside the trail tread to avoid the mud.
+Please resist the temptation!
 Walking around the muddy patches causes the trails to widen gradually, or "braid" into many parallel trails.
 This damages the plant life that grows at the trail's edge and causes serious erosion.
 It also adds to the difficulty and cost of maintaining the OSMP trail system.
-You can wash you clothes, but the damage done by off trail hikers may take years to heal.
+You can wash your clothes, but the damage done by off trail hikers may take years to heal.
 So please: Get muddy!
 Check current trail conditions before your hike.

 The Last Word